-Best Water Parks for Kids in Sacramento
+Best Water Parks for Kids in the Sacramento Area

-Best Water Parks in Sacramento for Kids
+Best Water Parks in the Sacramento Area for Kids

 As Sacramento parents know, summer in the Central Valley can be hot.
 But with so many great options for water parks in Sacramento, finding ways to beat the summer heat is easy!
 You won’t have to go far to cool down, so if you’re looking for the perfect place to swim with your kids this summer, look no further… we’ve put together our top picks for the best water parks in Sacramento:

 Golfland Sunsplash – Roseville

 Located near I-80 and Roseville Parkway in Roseville, Golfland Sunsplash Waterpark is a popular waterpark offering a variety of water-themed rides and attractions for families and kids, including a lazy river, a wave pool, and a variety of water slides.
 Many rides and slides have height and weight requirements, but there are many fun activities suitable for younger children throughout the park.
 To plan your visit, check their website for hours, special events and pricing.

 Pirates Cove Aqua Park

 Pirates Cove Aqua Park is located within Velocity Island Aqua Park in Woodland.
 The park was designed to give guests (age 6+) plenty of space to move and play in a safe environment.
 The aqua park covers a large area and features fun play item slides such as trampolines, swings, challenge tracks, balance beams and wobble pads, all of which are enclosed within the extensive walkways and floating tracks to bring fun to visitors.
 In addition to the aqua park, the facilities also offer paddle boarding and a swim beach.
 Guests must be at least 48 inches tall and be accompanied by an adult.
 To learn more about the park or to plan your visit, go to the Pirates Cove Aqua Park website.